jpype-project/jpype/doc/userguide.rst

 CPython.
 This was a very significant speed up over the previous versions of the module.
 In addition, JPype provides a number for fast buffer transfer methods.
-These routines are triggered automatically working with any buffer aware class such as those in numpy.
+These routines are triggered automatically working with any buffer aware class such as those in NumPy.

 As a final note, while a JPype program will likely be slower than its pure Java counterpart, it has a good chance of being faster than the pure Python